 The first aboriginal woman to join the Canadian Armed Forces in World War Two, Mary Greyeyes achieved minor celebrity for this publicity photo.

 For years it hung in the Canadian War Museum in Ottawa with the caption: “Unidentified Indian princess getting blessing from her chief and father to go fight in the war.”

-So she boarded outside the barracks.
 One day her sergeant and two Mounties showed up and said, “We’ll give you a good new uniform and a good lunch.
 We want you to take a picture.”

 Her picture was in a lot of London papers.
 And the headline of my favourite one reads: “She’s a full-blooded Indian but now she cooks for palefaces.”
 So she was always the Indian.
-She'd get proposals from what she called ‘limeys.’
-Limeys would write her letters, some of which we have, offering to marry her.

 As a result of Melanie Fahlman Reid’s efforts, the caption on the photo now reads: “Library and Archives of Canada, PA 129070.
 Private Mary Greyeyes, Cree, from Muskeg Lake, Cree Nation, Canadian Women’s Army Corp.”

 I had never heard of this woman until recently, although she served as the Member of Parliament for my home town of North Battleford, Saskatchewan.
 I came across her name because she was an ardent advocate for the rights of women during World War Two.

 Born in London, England, in 1902, Dorise arrived to teach in Saskatchewan in 1926, unprepared for pioneer life.
 After a short teaching stint, she married a farmer, Pete Nielsen, and raised three children in a two-room shack.

 While working dawn to dusk, she wrote letters about economic conditions to newspapers and got involved in grassroots political movements.